-The objective of the firmware is to provide an example which would implement following functionality:
+The objective of the firmware presented in this article is to provide an example which would implement the following functionality:

 - After resetting the BlueNRG-2 (called the “device” or simply BlueNRG later on) it would make itself general discoverable and accept a connection from whatever connects first.